gioblu/BIPLAN/documentation/cycles.md

 ```

 #### `break`
-The BIPLAN `for` supports the `break` statement as other programming languages do:
+The BIPLAN `for` supports `break` as other programming languages do:
 ```php
 for $i = 0 to 5
   if $i == 2 break end